 Last week, the U.S. Court of Appeals for the Fourth Circuit summarily affirmed the decisions awarding benefits to Valla Jean Loudermilk and her deceased husband Harold E. Loudermilk.
 The Fourth Circuit’s opinion in West Virginia CWP Fund v.
-Loudermilk is available here.
+Loudermilk, 611 Fed.Appx.
+158 (4th Cir.
+Aug.
+6, 2015), is available in slip opinion form here).
 The case is most notable for representing two of the major problems that coal miners and their families face in the black lung benefits system: delays in the legal process and difficulty finding an attorney.

 As has become common in the Fourth Circuit, in Loudermilk the court did not provide a legal analysis, instead the three judges (Niemeyer, Diaz, and Floyd) issued a unpublished, per curiam decision that said simply: “Our review of the record discloses that the ALJ’s decision is based upon substantial evidence and that the Board’s decision is without reversible error.
 Accordingly, we deny the petition for review.“

 Because the brief of West Virginia CWP Fund is sealed, it is difficult to know exactly what issues that company raised, but from the Board’s decision affirming the awards of benefits (available here) it appears to be another case about the rebuttal standard for disability causation and about whether substantial evidence supports the ALJ’s awards.
 (The Fourth Circuit resolved the issue about the rebuttal standard in West Virginia CWP Fund v.
 Bender, a case that was decided while Mrs. Loudermilk’s claim was pending before the Fourth Circuit.)